The Pultec Passive EQ Collection provides access to three historical and highly coveted revisions in the Pultec product line.

 The EQP-1A has a strong second harmonic, the second harmonic is considered smooth and adds body.
 The EQP-1A also generates the third harmonic, 10 dB down from the second.
 A strong third harmonic is considered to ad richness and depth.
 These are qualities intrinsic to the Pultec sound!

 The HLF-3C does not generate any additional harmonics, as this unit is completely passive with no tube amplification or transformers like its bigger brothers.
-The HLF-3C definitely has a sound, though.
+The HLF-3C definitely has a smooth sound, though.

 White noise passed through EQP-1A with maximum cut/boost at 100CPS